Scholarships

 CIC Tuition Exchange Program

 Eligibility: Dependents and spouses of full-time or part-time Kentucky Wesleyan College faculty and staff and CIC member institutions may receive tuition remission for up to 100 percent of the cost of tuition after one year of full-time service.
+This will replace all other KWC scholarships awarded since it is full-tuition and the total dollar amount of all scholarships combined cannot exceed the total amount of direct KWC costs.
+However, outside scholarships can be applied toward room and meal plans.

 The Council of Independent Colleges (CIC) is a non-profit organization.
 Kentucky Wesleyan has been a member since 1975.
 The purpose of the CIC Tuition Exchange is to benefit the children of faculty and staff at member colleges and universities across the country by offering tuition scholarships.
 The college is also a member of the Council of Independent Colleges Tuition Exchange program.
 Additional information is available from the KWC Provost’s office.